yanshouwang/camerax/README.md

 ## Issues

-- Doesn't work with horizontal orientation now.
+- Doesn't work with horizontal orientation.
 - No tests for now.
-- Need to support more features.

 ## Screenshots